hyrmn/hyr.mn/src/posts/application-oddities.md

 - How you built the system
 - How your system is used

-I'm not tredding any new ground here.
+I'm not treading any new ground here.
 There's been a lot of thinking by smart people on emerging properties of complex systems.
 But, I wanted to take a bit of time and talk about my experience and maybe share some ideas and techniques for life in a small company with a focus on a B2B SaaS product.

 I've been living with, and supporting, a software product for 8 years now.
 So, these opinions are formed by that.